IngeborgArdoe/training/foundation_english/exercise-06-1.md

 ### Modeling logic - Principal overview

 You are now ready to add «Tasks», which are logical user initialized actions, to the solution.
-Tasks are executed when the user selects them from the Actions-pane or when he/she clicks on a button pointing to one of them in a Form.
+Tasks are executed when they are initiated from somewhere - for example from a right click menu or when clicking a button.

 A Task corresponds in many ways to a method or a function in the programming world.
 It may have an input.
 It is executed with a call from somewhere.
 It executes sequentually.
 It may create variables and lists.
 And, it can include if-statements and loops (for and while).